nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 2a.
 User requests another search.

   * 2a1.
-LTNS displays a new list of contacts with matching metrics.
+LTNS displays a new list of clients with matching metrics.

     Use case ends.